Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Group-Sparse Transfer Learning

+Intuitively, the LRSC condition serves a similar function as our earlier RSC condition (Definition \ref{assmp:rsc_global}), imposing restricted weak convexity on our loss so that we can recover high-quality estimates of the gold embeddings $U_g^*$.
+We now show that the LRSC (for local minima) is weaker than the RSC (for the global minimum) we used in Theorem~\ref{thm:joint_estimator}.
 Note that LRSC is composed of two separate statements; condition~(\ref{eq:rsc_local_1}) restricts the geometry locally around the global minimum, and condition~(\ref{eq:rsc_local_2}) provides a lower bound for parameters that are well-separated from the global minimum.
-The following proposition shows that condition~(\ref{eq:rsc_local_1}) is equivalent to the more traditional RSC condition for convex problems (Definition~\ref{assmp:rsc_global}) in a neighborhood of the global minimum.
-Thus, the LRSC condition we require for characterizing local minima in nonconvex problems \citep[adapted from][]{loh2015regularized} is stronger than the RSC condition \citep[adapted from convex problems, e.g.,][]{negahban2011estimation,negahban2012unified} needed to characterize the global minimum in Theorem~\ref{thm:joint_estimator}. \begin{proposition} When $\|\Delta\|_F \le \rho$, (i) for any $\mathcal{A}_g$ that satisfies RSC$(\sqrt{\frac{2}{3}}U_g^*, \eta, \tau)$ and $r$-smoothness($\bar{\beta}_g$) with $9\eta \ge \bar{\beta}_g$, condition~(\ref{eq:rsc_local_1}) holds with $\rho \le \frac{\sigma_r(U_g^*)}{3}$, $\mu_1 = 4\eta \sigma_r(U_g^*)^2$ and $\zeta_1 = \frac{3\tau}{2}$; (ii) for any loss function that satisfies condition~(\ref{eq:rsc_local_1}), $\mathcal{A}_g$ satisfies RSC$(\sqrt{\frac{2}{3}}U_g^*, \eta, \tau)$ with $\eta = \frac{\mu_1}{2(2\sigma_1(U_g^*) + 3\rho/2)^2}$ and $\tau=\frac{\zeta_1}{3}$. \end{proposition} The proof is provided in Appendix~\ref{sec:localminima}.
-The following theorem shows that LRSC ensures all local minima are within statistical precision of the true parameter.
-In particular, the following estimation error bound for all local minima is of a same scale as Theorem~\ref{thm:joint_estimator} for the global minimum. \begin{theorem} Assume LRSC holds for loss function $f$ in (\ref{eq:loss_joint}) and $\mathcal{A}_g$ satisfies $1$-smoothness($\beta_g$).
+First, the following Proposition \ref{thm:rsc_local} shows that condition~(\ref{eq:rsc_local_1}) is equivalent to the more traditional RSC condition for convex problems (Definition~\ref{assmp:rsc_global}) in a neighborhood of the global minimum.
+Next, Lemmas 8--9 in \cite{loh2015regularized} show that (\ref{eq:rsc_local_1}) usually implies (\ref{eq:rsc_local_2}), given that the function $\tau_2(n,d,r)$ in (\ref{eq:rsc_local_2}) typically scales as $\mathcal{O}(\sqrt{\tau_1(n, d, r)})$. \begin{proposition} When $\|\Delta\|_F \le \rho$, (i) for any $\mathcal{A}_g$ that satisfies \textsf{RSC}$(\sqrt{\frac{2}{3}}U_g^*, \eta, \tau)$ and $r$-smoothness($\beta_g$) with $9\eta \ge \beta_g$, condition~(\ref{eq:rsc_local_1}) holds with $\rho \le \sigma_r(U_g^*)/3$, $\eta_1 = 4\eta \sigma_r(U_g^*)^2$ and $\tau_1 = 3\tau/2$; (ii) for any loss function that satisfies condition~(\ref{eq:rsc_local_1}), $\mathcal{A}_g$ satisfies \textsf{RSC}$(\sqrt{\frac{2}{3}}U_g^*, \eta, \tau)$ with $\eta = \frac{\eta_1}{2(2\sigma_1(U_g^*) + 3\rho/2)^2}$ and $\tau=\tau_1/3$. \end{proposition} The proof is provided in Appendix~\ref{sec:localminima}.
+The following theorem shows that LRSC ensures all local minima are within statistical precision of the true parameter. \begin{theorem} Assume LRSC holds for loss function $f$ in (\ref{eq:loss_joint}) and $\mathcal{A}_g$ satisfies $1$-smoothness($\beta_g$).
 Let

-Suppose $n_p$ and $d$ are such that $\frac{L \sigma_{r}(U_p^*) (3\alpha_p - 2\beta_p)}{8\sqrt{d}} \ge \sqrt{\frac{8\beta_p\sigma_p^2}{n_p} (2r(2d+1)\log(36\sqrt{2}) + \log(\frac{10}{\delta}))}$, and $n_g$ and $d$ are such that $\lambda \le \rho\mu_2/(8L)$.
-Then, any local minimum $\widehat{U}_g$ satisfies
+Suppose $n_p$ and $d$ are such that $\frac{L \sigma_{r}(U_p^*) (3\alpha_p - 2\beta_p)}{8\sqrt{d}} \ge \sqrt{\frac{8\beta_p\sigma_p^2}{n_p} (2r(2d+1)\log(36\sqrt{2}) + \log(\frac{10}{\delta}))}$, and $n_g$ and $d$ are such that $\lambda \le \rho\eta_2/(8L)$.
+Then, any local minimum $\widehat{U}_g^{TL}$ satisfies